Walkthrough

 Pick the project folder itself, not the organizer around it

-- In the folder picker, open `My Agent Projects` if you use that parent folder, select `This Project`, and confirm the picker.
+Select the specific project subfolder, not the parent.
+In the folder picker, open `My Agent Projects` if you use one, select `This Project`, and confirm.
+Claude asks whether it may access the selected folder.

-- The example names are placeholders.
+Tip: The example names are placeholders.
 Use the real folder name for your project.

 - 4